nuuuwan/news_lk3_data/README.md

 *2024-04-17 12:35:00* · [`virakesarilk`](https://www.virakesari.lk/article/181287) · `ta`

+Under the Mountain Rise Scheme, 10,765 projects worth 4,109.20 million rupees have been implemented in 12 districts, with the first quarter allocated to Ratnapura, Kegalle, and Badulla.
+The Decaded Decades Program in Kegalle has 2545 projects, with significant numbers in Kandy, Matale, Nuwara Eliya, Galle, Matara, Kurunegala, Ratnapura, and Badulla.
+Special projects are also being implemented in Kalutara, Kandy, Ampara, and Nuwara Eliya.

+🟩

 Urban Development and Housing Minister Prasanna Ranatunga said that 10,765 projects have been implemented by the end of the year under the Multipurpose Rural and Social Development Program.

 4,109.20 million released in 12 selected districts for this project.